Why We Are Currently Obsessed With These Black Girl Makeup Ideas

 Plum Smoke Glow

-A light wine blush pulls everything together, and a shiny brown lip keeps the look grounded while yet adding warmth and depth to your face.
+A wine-toned blush ties everything together, and a glossy brown lip keeps the look polished but not too precious.

 @raphaeloliverofficial